LoreBene99/RT1_Assignment2/README.md

 * At high speeds the robot could crush, maybe it is possible to create some statements in order to avoid it, even it is quite normal for this to happen.
 * The robot could have some problems (very rare) in the turning hot spots (like the first curve) and could turn itself in a wrong way, miscalculating the turning decision, going on the opposite direction (*This is a very rare case, but at high speeds this problem can occurs a FEW more times).
 Maybe there might be better paramters' values or some particular statements that can be created to avoid this problematic*).

+I decided also to implement only 2 nodes.
+If not i should have implemented the server nodes that offers the service about increasing/decreasing the velocity and resetting the robot position (i put all this directly inside the server nodes in our case, that is the control node).